auoie/tinystuffdev/content/notes/rocket-league.md

 - [Controller configuration](https://www.reddit.com/r/RocketLeague/comments/9az1p5/have_you_ever_enabled_xboxps4_configuration/).
 Discussion of how to reset steam controller settings.
 - [Cross vs Square](https://www.reddit.com/r/RocketLeague/comments/bvvi03/how_to_check_if_i_have_a_square_or_cross_deadzone/).
 How to see deadzone shape.

-Note that the [polling rate](https://www.youtube.com/watch?v=x0wcJM4FtXQ) for the DS4 controller over a wire is 250 Hz and over bluetooth is 1000 Hz.
+Note that the [polling rate](https://www.youtube.com/watch?v=x0wcJM4FtXQ) for the DS4 controller over a wire is 250 Hz and over Bluetooth is 1000 Hz.
 There is software to overclock it, but I don't feel like installing it.

 Let's configure my DS4 [controller deadzones](https://wiki.archlinux.org/title/Gamepad#Joystick_API_deadzones).
-If you use bluetooth, then you can check the charge according to the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Sony_DualShock#Battery_charge_level).
+If you use Bluetooth, then you can check the charge according to the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Sony_DualShock#Battery_charge_level).
 But I'm using a USB cable.

 ```bash